ng-learn-org/workshop/README.md

     angular.module("myStoreApp", [])
     ```

-  note: Here we define a module named 'myStoreApp'.
+  **Notes:** Here we define a module named 'myStoreApp'.
 The second parameter it is an array of dependencies required for this module.

 - Add app.js to our index.html so the browser will load it